jeremylynch83/drjeremylynch/_combined_master.md

 In the ISAT trial, patients suitable for either treatment had lower death and dependency at one year with coiling than with clipping.
 Advantages for coiling persisted at 10 and 18 years.

 ## How are unruptured aneurysms managed?
-Most do not rupture.
+Most do not rupture and can often be monitored.
 Choices depend on aneurysm size, site and shape, your age and health, and whether the aneurysm is growing.
 Teams often use tools such as PHASES and ELAPSS to support decision-making, and may recommend monitoring rather than treatment in many cases.
 Monitoring typically includes strict control of vascular risk factors and interval imaging at 6–12 months, then yearly or every two years, tailored to growth risk.

 ---

 ## Key takeaways

-- Coiling is usually first-line when suitable.
-Clipping is used when anatomy or circumstances make it a better choice.
+* The majority of aneurysms are now treated **endovascularly**.
-- After a bleed, early treatment reduces rebleeding risk.
+* After a bleed, early **treatment** reduces rebleeding risk.
-- Newer options include stents, flow diverters and intrasaccular devices, used selectively.
+* Newer options include **stents**, flow diverters and intrasaccular devices, used selectively.
-- Many unruptured aneurysms are monitored rather than treated, using structured risk tools and planned imaging.
+* Many unruptured aneurysms are **monitored** rather than treated, using structured risk tools and planned imaging.

 #  Introduction to AVMs {AVM}